squid-cache/squid-cache.github.io/MergeProcedure.rst

 Squid-2 and Squid-3 use different coding styles.

 '''Squid-3''':
+ * Squid3CodingGuidelines lists the fine details of syntax required.
  * Formatting is presently enforced automatically post-commit.
- * Self-checks may be done using '''astyle 1.22''' and the '''scripts/srcformat.sh''' script.
+## * Self-checks may be done using '''astyle 1.22''' and the '''scripts/srcformat.sh''' script.

 '''Squid-2''':